What to do if a fire breaks out

 As well as following safety advice to minimise the risk of a fire happening in your home, it is important you and everyone in your home, knows what to do if a fire was to break out.

 If you find your home on fire while you are inside it, you may only have a short amount of time to get out to safety.
 Use your time wisely and try not to panic.
 The following advice will help you and everyone in your home get out safely:

 - A correctly installed and working smoke alarm can give you and your family those valuable extra few minutes to make your escape as it will give you an early warning to a fire.
 Fit a smoke alarm that has the Kite mark or British Standard Number 5446.
-Test the smoke alarm once a week by pressing the test button and know the life expectancy of the battery.
+Test the smoke alarm at least once a month by pressing the test button and know the life expectancy of the battery.
 Mark the calendar to remind you when to replace the battery.
 A FREE Home Fire Safety Check may be available to you.
 Requests are prioritised according to individual risk.